geological-survey-of-queensland/gsq-lodgement-portal/README.md

 Customers lodge _Notice of Intention_ forms to the department.
 This means that the borehole or the survey is proposed but not completed.

 We need to tell the submitter of the form what the PID is and what it is used for.
-We can do this by displaying the PID in the "Lodgement Successful" screen.
-We want to do after the form submission so we don't get orphan PIDs, i.e. PIDs created without the accompanying lodgement metadata.
+We can do this by emailing the PID to the submitter after successful submission.
+We want to do this after the form submission so we don't get orphan PIDs, i.e. PIDs created without the accompanying lodgement metadata.

 <p align="center">
 <img src="https://github.com/geological-survey-of-queensland/gsq-lodgement-portal/blob/master/images/pid-request-sequence-diagram.png" width="100%"><br>